What to do in Auckland on a rainy dayby Vomle Springford

 4. Beer tastings

 Head to Kingsland to sample locally made beer from the Urbanaut Brewing Co and learn about the brewing process on a one-hour brewery tour.
-You could also hit up Garage Project for tastings too – the Wellington outfit recently opened a Cellar Door in Kingsland.
-North of the city, Metro Top 50 bar The Beer Spot in Northcote offers 40 beer taps for you to make up a tasting flight and every week a different food truck is on site.
+You could also hit up Garage Project for tastings too – the Wellington outfit has opened a Cellar Door in Kingsland.
+North of the city, Metro Top 50 bar The Beer Spot offers 40 beer taps for you to make up a tasting flight and every week a different food truck turns up at the Northcote site.

 5. Just drive